tinghe14/COURSE-2-Causal-in-Public-Health/Study Note.md

             - if someone has 0 probability of receiving one of the treatments, we have no way of learning what their outcomes would be under treatment, so can't learn about hteir causal effects
               - in practice, this examined by looking at common suppor/overlap of the propensity score distrbution
                 - ![plot 3](https://github.com/tinghe14/COURSE-2-Causal-in-Public-Health/blob/main/Plot%20in%20Study%20Notes/plot%203.png)
+           - ideal: exact matches on all covariates
+             - for each treated individual, would like a control with exactly the same values of all covariates
+             - this might be fairly easy with 1 covariate, but what if we have lots of covariates
+             - instead, use propensity scores as summary of all the covariates
+               - estimated propensity score with a large set of covariates
+               - improved covariate balance after matching
            - different types of propensity scores of 'matching'
              - k to 1 nearest neigbhor matching
                - for each treated unit, select k controls with closest propensity scores